saylordotorg/course_bio307/Unit08.md

+---
+layout: default
+title: "BIO307: Microbiology"
+course_description: "An examination of how to understand microorganisms, including their taxonomy and identification, chemistry and metabolism, growth, reproduction, and genetic characteristics.
+Particular emphasis on the common organisms that cause human disease, including bacteria, fungi, protozoa and helminthes, and viruses.
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Viruses** <span id="8"></span>
 *This unit will introduce you to viruses.
 Viruses are in the grey zone between life and inorganic matter.
 You have learned in [BIO301: Cell